Wonderful service from start to finish.

 Andy Munden, Dan Thompson, Catriona Ralls and Deborah Foundling from our Personal Injury team are all members of APIL, meaning our clients can be sure of a high standard of competence and expertise in this area.

 Employment Lawyers Association

 The Employment Lawyers Association (ELA) works to promote the best practice of employment law, with a wide range of employment lawyers around the UK shaping employment law legislation.
-Sarah Whitemore, Howard Robson, Emma Kemp and Lisa Joyce of the Employment team are all members of the ELA and so have access to high quality training, a varied and full resource of legal practice documents and articles, as well as opportunities for personal and professional development.
+Sarah Whitemore, Howard Robson, Emma Kemp, Natalie Rawson and Louise Bodeker of the Employment team are all members of the ELA and so have access to high quality training, a varied and full resource of legal practice documents and articles, as well as opportunities for personal and professional development.

 Solicitors for the Elderly

 Solicitors for the Elderly (SFE) is a national organisation of lawyers, barristers and chartered legal executives who provide support for the elderly, their carers and family members up and down the country.
 Caroline Johnstone and Sue Nicholson from the Private Client team are both members of SFE, and to do so had to complete a unique qualification, the Older Client Care in Practice Award.
 This award provides training on additional skills they may need to work with vulnerable people and the elderly.
 As well as this training, they are also required to follow a strict code of practice ensuring their legal advice as their clients best interests at heart and any decisions they make are their own decisions.